Attachment of Earnings

-Once your employer has worked out your net earnings, they should use the deduction tables that the local authority will send out with the CTAEO to calculate how much should be deducted.
+Once you have worked out your employee’s net earnings, you should use the deduction tables that the local authority will send out with the CTAEO to calculate how much should be deducted.
 Different levels of deductions apply depending on when the CTAEO was originally made.
-Annex C sets out the rates applicable for orders made on or after 1 April 2007.
+Annex C sets out the rates applicable for orders made prior to 1 October 1998.
+Annex D sets out the rates applicable for orders made between 1 October 1998 and 31 March 2007 and Annex E sets out the rates applicable for orders made from 1 April 2007.
 All the examples assume that the CTAEO was made on or after 1 April 2007.

 Working out the correct amount to deduct from net earnings will usually be straightforward.
-Your employer should simply find the attachable earnings range within which the employee (you) falls in the first column of the deduction tables (daily, weekly or monthly as appropriate) that the local authority will send them with the CTAEO and apply the appropriate percentages deduction rate from the second column.
+You should simply find the attachable earnings range within which the employee falls in the first column of the deduction tables (weekly or monthly as appropriate) that the local authority will send you with the CTAEO and apply the appropriate percentages deduction rate from the second column.

-If you are paid at intervals of whole months or weeks, but not each week or month, for example fortnightly, then your employer should simply divide the payment by the number of weeks or months to which it applies, calculate the deduction as normal and then multiply the resulting amount by the number of weeks or months to arrive at the total deduction to be paid.
+If you pay your employee at intervals of whole months or weeks, but not each week or month, for example fortnightly, then you should simply divide the payment by the number of weeks or months to which it applies, calculate the deduction as normal and then multiply the resulting amount by the number of weeks or months to arrive at the total deduction to be paid.

-Example 1: Your employer has received a CTAEO and you are paid fortnightly.
+Example 1: You have received a CTAEO and you pay your employee fortnightly.

 This leaves £528

-Example 2: Your employer has received a CTAEO and you are paid on the 10th, 20th and last days of each month.
+Example 2: You have received a CTAEO and you pay your employee on the 10th, 20th and last days of each month.
 The pay period is 21 – 28 February.

-Your employer may, for example, pay earnings to a salesperson on a weekly basis and pay them commission monthly.
-If this is the case, they should apply the appropriate table to work out the deduction for the series with the shortest interval between payments.
-This means that, if you are paid on a weekly basis but also receive a regular monthly sum, they should apply Table 1 to your weekly earnings.
-In addition, they should deduct 20% of the attachable earnings payable on a monthly basis.
+You may, for example, pay earnings to a salesperson on a weekly basis and pay them commission monthly.
+If this is the case, you should apply the appropriate table to work out the deduction for the series with the shortest interval between payments.
+This means that, if they are paid on a weekly basis but also receive a regular monthly sum, you should apply Table 1 to their weekly earnings.
+In addition, you should deduct 20% of the attachable earnings payable on a monthly basis.

-Example 3: Your employer has received a CTAEO and you are paid weekly and monthly.
+Example 3: You have received a CTAEO and you pay your employee weekly and monthly.

 Add the £14 and £100 together for payment to the local authority, deduct £1 for each deduction and pay the remaining amount to your employee.

-If your employer pays employees (you) at irregular intervals, they should divide their attachable earnings by the number of calendar days since the last payment, they should then use Table 3 to work out the appropriate daily deductions, and multiply this figure by the number of days in the period.
+If you pay your employee at irregular intervals, you should divide their attachable earnings by the number of calendar days since the last payment, you should then use Table 3 to work out the appropriate daily deductions, and multiply this figure by the number of days in the period.

-Example 4: Your employer has received a CTAEO and you are paid at irregular intervals.
+Example 4: You have received a CTAEO and you pay your employee at irregular intervals.

 £270 for 9 days (1 April to 9 April)